Foundational Skills for Public Speaking

 This workshop is for students new to public speaking – including students from around the world – and provides a solid foundation for communication in academic and career contexts, as well as potential participation in our event-specific workshops in subsequent summers.
 This experiential immersion in meaningful speaking practice is unlike any traditional classroom course!

 By the end of their experience, students will be equipped with the tools they need to be effective future leaders, armed with skills to responsibly develop arguments, sway audiences, manage communication apprehension, research current topics, reach resistant audiences, and develop debate strategies for in-person and online audiences.

-During the first week, Students will learn the foundational elements of crafting outstanding persuasive speeches applying an area of study of their own choosing.
+Students will learn the foundational elements of crafting outstanding persuasive speeches applying an area of study of their own choosing.
 Students will select a contemporary topic with a level of controversy and produce public policy and personal advocacy speeches.
 Students will learn how to craft appeals for organizational change, exercise creative strategies for audience engagement, and respond to question and answer sessions.
-Students will present their final speeches in Harvard Yard before a public audience.

 Week 2 Options